 Put your gourds in a dry location with plenty of air circulation.
 Closets, basements, and the like often don’t have enough air circulation.
 The space doesn’t need to be heated.
 Drying may take several months.
 Inspect and turn your gourds frequently.
 Even if the rind is hard, your gourd may still be moist inside.
 Wait until you hear the seeds inside rattle before you begin working on your gourd.
 Scraping a green gourd, a technique recommended by some, will not help it dry more quickly and will probably lead to spoilage.

 Once dry, it’s time to remove the skins of hard-skinned varieties.
 Soaking in warm (not too hot) water for ten minutes or so should loosen it enough so that it can be removed with a gentle scrubbing.
 After it’s dried, it’s ready to be worked.
 A light sanding is the first step.
 Then?
 Let your imagination run wild.
-Here are specific directions (pdf format).
 Here’s how to hollow out your gourd (and more!).
 Or make a birdhouse.
 Instruments?
 We love the sound of the Afro-Cuban shekere.

-Those smaller gourds you’ll use in a Thanksgiving center piece.
+Those smaller gourds you’ll use in a Thanksgiving centerpiece.
 No need to dry them.
-They’re beautiful and useable just the way they are.
+They’re beautiful and usable just the way they are.
 If you have photos of decorations made with gourds we’d like to see them.